sapcc/maia/README.md

 ## Concept

-Maia adds multi-tenant support to Prometheus by using dedicated labels to assign metrics to OpenStack projects and domains.
+Maia adds multi-tenant support to an existing Prometheus installation by using dedicated labels to assign metrics to OpenStack projects and domains.
+These labels either have to be supplied by the exporters or they have to be mapped from other labels using the [Prometheus relabelling](https://prometheus.io/docs/operating/configuration/#relabel_config) capabilities.

-The following labels have a special meaning in Maia. *Only metrics with these labels are visible though the Maia API.*
+The following labels have a special meaning in Maia. *Only metrics with these labels are visible through the Maia API.*

  | Label Key  | Description  |
  |------------|--------------|
  | project_id | OpenStack project UUID |
  | domain_id  | OpenStack domain UUID |

-Metrics without `domain_id` will not be available when authorized to domain scope.
-Likewise, metrics without `project_id` will be omitted when project scope is used.
+Metrics without `project_id` will be omitted when project scope is used.
+Likewise, metrics without `domain_id` will not be available when authorized to domain scope.
 There is no inheritance of metrics to parent projects.
 Users authorized to a domain will be able to access the metrics of all projects in that domain that have been labelled for the domain.

 # Installation